elusivecodes/FyreMigration/README.md

 **Has Migration**

-Check if a migration version exists.
+Determine whether a migration version exists.

 - `$version` is a number representing the migration version.